ut-ras/ras_site/src/posts/2020-05-02-robotathon.md

 * Updating the documentation and demos.
 I want to be able to have fully compilable, flashable code that users can plug and play and use as a base for their robot software.
 There is a RASDemo folder in the RASWare repo, but I somewhat remember some of the demos, like linesensor.c being only semi functional.

----

-## Prototype Bot

-We've come to the conclusion that we won't be able to make a prototype bot to test sensor integration this semester, mainly since we can't get the team together in person to develop it.
-That's not to say that we aren't doing component level validation to make sure you can run IR sensors, motors, etc. That'll be continuing over the summer at my place after I get all the parts I need.

----

 Finally, if you're attending UT next fall (we can only hope the pandemic subsides and the university reopens by then), and this competition sounds interesting, please feel free to contact us!
 We're also open for any contributors who might want to help with design and software development over the summer.